 Esports is set to generate almost $500m in global revenues in 2016, and there are more companies getting involved in this space than ever before.
 This means there are more jobs becoming available, both for newcomers and those already experienced within the industry.

-What kind of jobs are
+What kind of jobs are there?

 There are many different roles within esports – some more hands-on than others – and more non-endemic companies are opening esports divisions or adding roles that work within the space.